Luehang/react-native-scrolling/README.md

 <br/>
 <br/>

-> Declarative scrolling for config and animation.
+> Easy and simple to use React Native declarative scrolling for config and animation.
+Supporting both iOS and Android.
+Free and made possible along with costly maintenance and updates by [Lue Hang](https://www.facebook.com/lue.hang) (the author).